|

 significant measures around functional departmental performance.

-control behavior, where questions such as 'What is the scope of my
+command and control behavior, where questions such as 'What is the scope of

-responsibility?'
-'What tasks I execute?' and 'Who are the key subordinates
+my responsibility?'
+'What tasks I execute?' and 'Who are the key

-functional mindset such that your organization is designed to make it
+traditional functional mindset such that your organization is designed to

 easy for